ropensci/plater/blog-post.md

 * Brainstorm a Shiny tool for non-R users to use `plater`
 * Explore alternative visualizations to `view_plate`

-The reviewing process made `plater` a much better package and left me feeling confident putting it up on CRAN with a stable version 1.0.0.
+The reviewing process made `plater` a much better package and left me feeling confident in putting it up on CRAN with a stable version 1.0.0.

 ## Conclusion